-Further details are set out in the General Fund and Council Tax 2018/19 report to Council.
-In this, the budget summary in Appendix A and Appendix B provides details on each of the council's services.
+Further details are set out in the General Fund and Council Tax 2019/20 report to Cabinet.
+In this, the budget summary in Annexe H2 provides details on each of the council's services.

-During the summer 2017, a consultation on the council's budget priorities was carried out.
-Residents and businesses were asked for their views on the services that the council should be spending money on.
-The table below shows where the council will be spending extra money in 2018/19.
+During the summer 2018, a consultation on the council's budget priorities was carried out.
+Residents, businesses and key preceptors (such as Essex County Council and town and parish councils) were asked for their views on the services that the council should be spending money on.
+The table below shows where the council will be spending extra money in 2019/20.